 Live-in care can be much more cost effective than Residential care.
 One of the greatest benefits of Live-in care is that personal choices are considered every day.
-From what time you get up in the morning to what biscuits you prefer with your cup of tea, it’s always your choice.
+From what time someone gets up in the morning to what biscuits they prefer with their cup of tea.
 Our carers are specifically matched to each client’s needs and make a real difference to the lives they support.
-Just take a look at some of the key benefits below.
+Please see some of the key benefits below.

 Personal care, including washing, toileting and continence management